What is WP EasyCart?

-For new users, this can be a bit daunting as there are a lot of options to work through and I do think that a couple of sections could be combined into 1, such as Packaging Options (which is the size and weight of the product) and Shipping Options as they are pretty close.
+For new users, this can be a bit daunting as there are a lot of options to work through and there are a couple of sections that could be combined into 1, such as Packaging Options (which is the size and weight of the product) and Shipping Options as they are pretty close.

-There is also menu locations, which is a way of organising your products but WP EasyCart themselves recommend using the category system as it works better and it easier, if that is the case then why keep the menu locations setting?
+There are also menu locations, which is a way of organizing your products but WP EasyCart themselves recommend using the category system as it works better and it easier, if that is the case then why keep the menu locations setting?

-Next up is organising your products (which I briefly just covered) and using the category system is the best method to organise them, you can easily create parent and child categories to create a really good hierarchy for your products.
+Next up is organizing your products and using the category system is the best method to organize them, you can easily create parent and child categories to create a really good hierarchy for your products.

 You can also choose to add categories to the main navigation menu to help customers find products along with being able to add individual products to the navigation with just a couple of clicks.